matteopagano/TAW-Project-22-23/README.txt

 5)  Now it's all setupped, so you can visit in a Broswer : http://localhost (is not necessary include the port)

-6)  The last step is to restore the database with a set of data already prebuilds.
-    So If you are using a MAC or Linux machine you must type the following command in the terminal (N.B The componets must be started before you run the command)

-        bash mac_linux_restore.sh

-    Else, if you are using Windows you must type

-        .\windows_restore.bat

 7) now the application is correctly setupped, so you can access with the various kinds of users and visualize the content of the application

+8) This last step is unnecessay, but if you want you can use electron to run the web application, you must just type the command

+        ./startMacOrLinux.sh

+        or if Windows

+        .\startWindows.bat

+        with the flags
+                 --restore      if you want to popolate the database with a set of data already prebuilds --electron     for start the electron view

 Thanks